 Milan Kundera – the book of laughter and forgetting.

-The Schengen Agreement was signed in Luxembourg on June 14th 1985 and was designed to govern the free movement of people within Europe’s borders.
-On the day of Schengen’s thirtieth birthday, the documentary project The New Continent begins a two-month circumnavigation of Europe and the Schengen Zone.
+In the last 10 years the documentary project The New Continent circumnavigated the single space to document the evolution of the Schengen zone.
 The project sets out to tell the stories at Schengen’s frontiers – of people who move inside its borders and of people still outside of them.

 At the heart of much of this is Schengen.
 A small, riverside town at the confluence of France, Germany and Luxembourg; Schengen is a place and even a treaty unknown to the many millions who argue its effects.
 The New Continent is a response in words and pictures to boundaries that represent Schengen, some of the differences it hosts and the lives that are either untouched or governed by the agreement.
 The project is an attempt to recognise the difficulties of a continent’s complex human geographies.